KeyBridge/lib-jose/readme.md

 See the [Java Cryptography Architecture (JCA) Documentation](https://docs.oracle.com/javase/7/docs/technotes/guides/security/StandardNames.html) for more information about algorithm selection.

-OpenJDK, Oracle JDK, and some non-US JDK distributions have JCE policy files that do not allow strong encryption.
-For these JDKs you must [install JCE policy files](docs/jce-installation.md) that support full length encryption keys.
+Note that the OpenJDK, Oracle JDK, and some non-US JDK and JRE distributions have JCE policy files that do not allow strong encryption.
+For these JDKs and JREs you must [install JCE policy files](docs/jce-installation.md) that support full length encryption keys.
 An incorrect or missing JCE policy may result in key length errors during runtime.